BC-CapstoneProjects/CookPal/backend/readme.txt

 create file called configenv.yaml and put this file in this folder app/src/main/assets, use information below to put in the file
 # replace ip address with the ip address of where the node js server is running
+# change env to aws to use awsserver
+env: local
 localserver: http://10.0.0.167:3000
 awsserver: